8 Ways to Improve Your TOEFL® Score

 Expert tip: It's important to identify the sections that challenge you the most and focus on those.
 That will help you strengthen your weaker points before the exam.

 3. Find a mentor and take practice tests

 To make sure you hit your score we advise our students to consider two important resources: a reliable native English teacher expert on the TOEFL® and practice tests to familiarise with the evaluation.
-If you are looking for a qualified preparation course, featuring super qualified teachers, exam-specific textbooks and online practice activities, we invite you to your nearest Kaplan school for TOEFL® advice and a free test trial.
+If you are looking for a qualified preparation course, featuring experienced teachers, exam-specific textbooks and online practice activities, we invite you to your nearest Kaplan school for TOEFL® advice and a free test trial.
 Look no further than Kaplan International TOEFL® Exam Preparation, a course offered in 16 schools in the United States and Canada.